-Your child has recently been diagnosed with scoliosis and now you find yourself trying to learn as much as you can on the internet to make intelligent choices.
+Your child has recently been diagnosed with scoliosis.
+Now what?
+Often times Orthopedists don’t take the time to sufficiently explain potential risks, complications of scoliosis or the benefits of all types of treatment.
+So you may you find yourself trying to learn as much as you can about the condition on the internet in order to make intelligent choices.

 A recent article in US News & World Report entitled “My Child Has Scoliosis.
 Now What?” advises not to panic but instead get informed.

-Here are the 3 most common recommendations made by conventional medicine to treat your child’s scoliosis and alternatives you may wish to consider:
+Here are the 3 most common recommendations made by conventional medicine to treat your child’s scoliosis.

-- Scoliosis Surgery – While in most cases scoliosis surgery should only be considered as a last resort, in the US there appears to be an increase in the number of scoliosis cases going to surgery.
-This appears to be due in a large part to the stopping of standardized scoliosis school screenings.
-Since children are no longer being routinely evaluated for scoliosis their curves are often going unnoticed until they are much larger and more difficult to correct.
-Intervention at early stages is the key to success.
-Monitoring Your Child’s Scoliosis – Parent’s Guide to Scoliosis
+- Scoliosis Surgery – Scoliosis surgery is usually not considered until a curve is considered as a Severe Scoliosis (40° or greater) While in most cases scoliosis surgery should only be considered as a last resort, in the US there appears to be an increase in the number of scoliosis cases going to surgery.
+The primary reason for this phenomenon appears to be due to the stopping of standardized scoliosis screenings in elementary and middle schools.
+Since children are no longer being routinely evaluated for scoliosis in school, their curves often go unnoticed until they are much larger and more difficult to correct.

 Alternatives To Scoliosis Surgery – Combination Therapy Research has shown that Combination Therapy that includes the use of scoliosis specific exercise, like the Schroth Method combined with the use of a dynamic orthosis, like SpineCor, has the greatest success rate in stopping progression of curves.